SEMICeu/documentation/editorial_flow.md

 ## **Part 1: Change the UML model**

-*1. Find the latest UML master data*
+*Step 1.
+Find the latest UML master data*

    The editor selects the GitHub repository of the data specification, which contains the latest published artefacts, to determine the source information.
    From that repository the UML file is copied to the **thema repository** [1].

-*2. Edit the UML file in the thema repository*
+*Step 2.
+Edit the UML file in the thema repository*

    The editor opens and edits the UML file in the appropriate UML editor.
    The UML structure is modified to address the issue.